 What is omnichannel marketing?
 As online shoppers hop between devices, websites, and social media platforms, omnichannel marketing provides a consistent, coherent experience for users everywhere.
 This means having a cohesive, seamless customer experience across all sales and marketing channels.

-Whether your customer interacts with your business via a Facebook ad or a VoIP call, the branding and messaging should be identical.
+Whether your customer interacts with your business via a Facebook ad or calls your virtual business line, the branding and messaging should be identical.
 This increases brand awareness, solidifies brand identity, and ensures that customers are repeatedly reminded of you as they hop between channels.

 How to fix: Review your marketing strategy across all channels and ensure it is consistent and seamless.